Roof Repair in Marietta, OH

 Schedule a Free Roof Inspection in Marietta

 Schedule a free inspection.
 Platinum Home Exteriors will document the failure point, assess the decking beneath the damaged section, and deliver a written estimate before any work begins.
 Fall is the most productive inspection window in Marietta, when flashing separations at chimney bases, worn valley metal, and any wind or flood damage from river valley storm events can be documented before freeze-up locks that damage in place.
 All work is backed by the Industry Leading Craftsmanship Warranty.
-Call (330) 275-0935, or see all Ohio roofing services See our Ohio page.
+Call (330) 275-0935, or see all Ohio roofing services See our Ohio roofing services page